Matt Maloney (baseball): Cincinnati Reds

 Maloney played the 2008 season at Louisville.
 He threw two complete games on the season and missed a no-hitter by two outs during the season.
-He spent nearly a month on the DL with a strained right oblique muscle (7/18 to 8/7), and made one rehab start for the Gulf Coast League Reds.
-He finished the season 11-5 with a 4.50 ERA in 25 starts.
-He tied Rico Beltran for second-most strikeouts in a season by a Bats pitcher with 132.
-Following the season, he was added to the Reds 40-man roster.

-He played winter ball in the Venezuelan Winter League for Magallanes.
-He pitched six games and was 1-4 with a 3.42 ERA.
+Maloney spent nearly a month on the disabled list with a strained right oblique muscle (July 18 to August 7), and made one rehab start for the rookie-level Gulf Coast League Reds.
+He finished the season 11–5 with a 4.50 ERA in 25 starts.
+Maloney tied Rico Beltran for second-most strikeouts in a season by a Bats pitcher with 132.
+Following the season, he was added to the Reds' 40-man roster, in order to be protected from the Rule 5 draft.
+Maloney subsequently played winter ball in the Venezuelan Winter League for the Navegantes del Magallanes.
+He pitched in six games and was 1–4 with a 3.42 ERA and 17 strikeouts.

-He started the 2009 season at Louisville again and started 10 games for the Bats with a 4-3 record and a 2.00 ERA.
-On June 6 he was recalled by the Reds to start against the Chicago Cubs.
-He allowed six hits and two runs while striking out four.
-He was in line for the win but the bullpen blew the one-run lead and the Reds eventually won 4-3 in 11 innings.
-He finished his first stint in the big leagues with an 0-2 record and a 6.11 ERA in three starts.
+Maloney started the 2009 season at Louisville again and started 10 games for the Bats with a 4–3 record and a 2.00 ERA.
+On June 6, he was recalled by the Reds to start against the Chicago Cubs.
+Maloney allowed six hits and two runs while striking out four.
+He was in line for the win, but the bullpen blew the one-run lead and the Reds eventually won 4–3 in 11 innings.
+Maloney finished his first stint in the big leagues with an 0–2 record and a 6.11 ERA in three starts.